lewis-king/fpl-mcp-server/README.md

 #### Restart Claude

 Quit Claude completely and reopen.
-Look for the 🔌 plug icon in the input bar.
+An error notification popup will appear if something is wrong with connecting the MCP server.
+If not error, this is a good sign, but go to settings and check connectors to confirm fpl-mcp-server is listed there.

 ## 💡 Usage Examples